halt-dos/hd-wiki-public/docs/cloud/waf/listener/profiles/bot.md

 ##### **Advance Bot Protection**
 This field allows you to enable Haltdos Advance Bot Protection for an incoming request for the current security profile.
 It includes the following actions:

+    Accepted values: NONE / TOKEN VALIDATION / FINGERPRINT / ANY

+    Default: NO ACTION

 - **NONE** :
 Don't perform any action